Frechmatz/cl-synthesizer/README.md

 Gate transitions are implemented as follows:

-*   In :PLAY-MODE-POLY play mode each incoming note causes that the gate signal of the assigned voice switches to On.
+*   In :play-mode-poly play mode each incoming note causes that the gate signal of the assigned voice switches to On.
 If the gate signal of the assigned voice is already On (this happens when the available voices are exhausted and a voice is "stolen") then the gate signal switches to Off for the duration of one system tick and then to On again.
-*   In :PLAY-MODE-UNISONO play mode incoming notes are stacked.
+*   In :play-mode-unisono play mode incoming notes are stacked.
 The first note causes the gate signal to switch to On.
 Further "nested" note-on events only result in a change of the CV output but the gate signal will stay On.
 This behaviour can be overridden with the :force-gate-retrigger parameter.

 The module has the following inputs: